 - Map & Locations

-In Spring 2014 we are excited to welcome back Origins Project Distinguished Visiting Professor Frank Wilczek.
-A Nobel Laureate, Prof. Wilczek will be joining us from MIT for February's Great Debate Parallel Realities: Probing Fundamental Physics, as well as a private scientific workshop and student event.
+We are excited to welcome back Origins Project Distinguished Visiting Professor Frank Wilczek.
+A Nobel Laureate, Prof. Wilczek will be joining us at Arizona State University from his home institution of Massachusetts Institute of Technology for the entire spring 2015 semester.

 The Origins Project at ASU is developing a slate of flagship courses designed to guide students through an exploration of the most fundamental questions we ask as humans: Who are we?
 Where did we come from?
 How did we get here?
 Stay tuned to our webpage for more information.

 Norm Perrill Origins Project Scholars

 The Origins Project has named the 2015-16 Norm Perrill Origins Project Scholarship winners, Biology PhD student Eric Woolf and Physcis and Astrophysics undergraduate student Carl E. Fields.
 Woolf is studying the development of cancer cells and Fields' research interests include compact objects, supernovae and stellar physics.
 Our congratulations to them both!